Back to news

 results = cur.fetchall()

 One important caveat before you copy that SQL: as written, the CREATE INDEX ...
-USING hnsw line will fail on a vector(3072) column. pgvector caps HNSW indexes at 2000 dimensions for the standard vector type, so a 3072-dim column cannot be HNSW-indexed directly (pgvector GitHub repository).
+USING hnsw line will fail on a vector(3072) column. pgvector caps HNSW indexes at 2000 dimensions for the standard vector type, so a 3072-dim column cannot be HNSW-indexed directly (pgvector GitHub repository (opens in a new tab)).
 To make this work you either store the column as halfvec and index that, or reduce the embedding dimensionality before insert.
 Without one of those changes, index creation errors out.
 Everything else in the example is fine.

 The appeal of pgvector is that there is no new database to run.
 Your vectors live in the same PostgreSQL you already trust, with full ACID guarantees and the SQL filtering you already know.